DIY laundry detergent

 Oh does the question, “Does homemade laundry soap really clean?”, strike a lot of debate.

-I've decided you are either one of two camps, It does clean or homemade laundry soap is terrible for your clothes and doesn't work.
+I've decided you are either one of two camps, It does clean or homemade detergent is terrible for your clothes and doesn't work.

-I've used the below Homemade laundry detergent recipe without Borax for almost 9 yrs now and our clothes come out clean and not dingy and we live on a farm with that produces some pretty dirty clothing.
+I've used our Homemade laundry detergent recipe without Borax for almost 9 yrs now and our clothes come out clean and not dingy and we live on a farm that produces some pretty dirty clothing with really tough stains.

 You will hear those that are against Homemade Laundry detergent talk about how it wears out clothing faster and that it leaves a residue.